 Friendships and romances form quickly on the road.
 Many of those “couples” you’re seeing were probably traveling solo initially and met along the way.

-You Will See Many People Again
+You Will See Friends Again

 Although running into new friends again seems unlikely, there’s a good chance that you’ll cross paths randomly on the road at some point.
 Travelers tend to congregate and circulate along the same routes; accidental reunions are commonplace when backpacking in Asia -- even months later in completely different countries!